aninhumer/mantle/Documents/Dissertation (Clean).md

 ## Lava

-Lava is an experimental HDL, originally created at Chalmers University[@koenthesis], which has served as a basis for a variety of research into language design.
-Variants exploring different possibilities have been developed by other institutions[@kansaslava][@yorklava], and even FPGA manufacturer Xilinx[@xilinxlava].
+Lava is an experimental HDL, originally created at Chalmers University, which has served as a basis for a variety of research into language design.
+Variants exploring different possibilities have been developed by other institutions, and even FPGA manufacturer Xilinx.
 The language is based on a dataflow model of hardware, which is composed from gate level primitives using a Haskell DSL.
 A similar technique is used by this project, and indeed this is the origin of the name "Mantle".

 ### Dataflow